Chickpea masala is homemade Indian curry with all the flavor of a restaurant version. Make this easy chana masala recipe in under an hour!

 - Serve with garnish of chopped cilantro and lemon wedges.

-- If using fresh Roma tomatoes: I prefer to use these skinless, but that is optional to suit your preference.
-To remove the tomato skins cut a small X on the opposite end of the stem side and drop in boiling water for 3 minutes, remove and cool in cold water.
+- If using fresh Roma tomatoes: removing the skins is optional.
+To remove tomato skins, cut a small X on the opposite end of the stem side, then cook the tomato in boiling water for 3 minutes.
+Remove and place into a large bowl of ice water to stop the cooking.
 Using a paring knife peel back the skin from the X cut, discard the skins and dice the tomatoes.

 - If you choose to use dried chickpeas instead of canned, follow the instructions in my post, how to cook chickpeas.